Unknown-Turtle/FutBall-IQ/README.md

 # FutBall-IQ ⚽

-A football analytics platform that provides insights into Premier League player performance, team statistics, and data analytics.
+A football analytics platform that provides insights into Premier League player performance, team statistics, and data analytics, with integrated social features.

 ## Core Features